An estimated 31% (151,000) of Aboriginal and Torres Strait Islander adults had high blood pressure in 2018–19

 High blood pressure is common among people with diabetes and it is recommended it be checked regularly.
 Recommendations are that people with normal blood pressure be checked every six months, those with high blood pressure be checked every three months and people currently changing blood pressure medication be checked every 4 – 8 weeks (Diabetes Australia 2020).
 In December 2018, Commonwealth-funded Indigenous-specific primary health-care organisations provided national Key Performance Indicators data based on best practice guidelines.
 In the 6 months to December 2018, of the 43,740 regular clients with type 2 diabetes, 65% (28,447) had their blood pressure assessed.
 Of those who had their blood pressure assessed, 12,202 (43%) had results in the recommended range (less than or equal to 130/80mmHg) (Table 3.05.16).

-Hospitalisations for hypertensive disease for Indigenous Australians was higher than non-Indigenous Australians for all ages.
-The greatest difference in hospitalisation rates between the two populations was for those aged 45–54, where the rate for Indigenous Australians was nearly 4 times the rate for non-Indigenous Australians (1.3 and 0.3 hospitalisations per 1,000 population) (Table D1.07.9).
+The rate of hospitalisation for hypertensive disease was higher for Indigenous Australians than non-Indigenous Australians across all age groups.
+After adjusting for differences in the age structure between the two populations, the rate of hospitalisation due to hypertensive disease for Indigenous Australian was 2.5 times the rate of non‑Indigenous Australians.
+The greatest difference in hospitalisation rates between the two populations was for those aged 45–54 years, where the rate for Indigenous Australians was 4.7 times the rate for non-Indigenous Australians (Table D1.07.9, Figure 1.07.4).

 What do research and evaluations tell us?